Perils of Man: Reception

-Perils of Man chapter 1 was generally well received and won the SGDA Award 2014 for Best Swiss Video Game of the year and an EDI shortlist award in 2013.
-Based on four reviews, Metacritic gave the game an aggregate score of 75% ("generally favorable reviews").
+Perils of Man Chapter 1 won the SGDA Award 2014 for Best Swiss Video Game of the year and an EDI shortlist award in 2013.
+Based on 18 reviews, Metacritic gave the PC version an aggregate score of 61% ("mixed or average reviews").

 Gamers Sphere said “Perils of Man sets new standards for the point-and-click genre.
 I never felt like I solved a puzzle or completed a task for no reason, like I do in some adventure games.
 Each challenge felt naturally placed and seemed to affect the game just as it should.”
 Expert Reviews called it “Hauntingly atmospheric.
 Adeptly touching on sensitive psychological territory”, while Just Adventure said “The quality of production is clearly evident from the opening moments.
 Exploring the richly detailed doll-house environments, and being drawn into the somewhat nutty family history of the Eberlings and their secret invention will certainly leave you wanting more.”